seedwing-io/seedwing-tekton-example/README.md

 ## Setup registry

-You can use an existing OCI registry, or use a local one using `podman`.

-### Running a local registry

-Make sure you can access the registry host from within your Kubernetes cluster.
+You can use an existing OCI registry or run a local registry using podman.
+If you choose to run a local registry, make sure you can access the registry host from within your Kubernetes cluster.
+Then run these commands:

 ``` 4d
 mkdir -p auth